A skills-based approach to identifying what problems a child needs our help to solve

 However, once we understand that in fact these several challenges are all stemming from a single low-lying skill, it becomes apparent that rather than “playing whack-a-mole” with a raft of individual academic and social challenges, we can give the child greater leverage across a range of issues if we focus instead on building up those cross-cutting skills that are impacting their performance across multiple individual areas.
 We call these skills our “Domino One’s,” because like the first domino in a maze, these are the skills that when addressed, can create the biggest improvement for the child.

-Once we have identified the specific neurocognitive and neurophysio skills that are holding back their academic and/or life-lived experiences, we develop multi-disciplinary programs that act as a “catalyst” moving students forward by changing the fundamentals of their underlying profiles.
+Armed with this scientific understanding of how the child’s skills profile, academic and social-emotional experiences intersect, we create comprehensive programs, called Student Growth Catalysts, that connect the dots between them and move the child forward on a holistic basis.
 Like a student’s IEP in public school settings, this program incorporates a mixture of services by licensed therapists, accommodations and academic differentiation, but unlike an IEP, each student’s Catalyst provides a roadmap for how to reduce or even remove those challenges, through a mix of traditional and Cajal-exclusive approaches, applying the well-established principle of neuroplasticity.
 Find out more about our Catalyst Method and how we develop individual student programs.